jeandiegof/rust-for-c-programmers/presentation/reveal.js/content/presentation.md

 +++

-Create the project, add dependencies, add a test framework, manage multiple build types or targets **should not take of your valuable time**.
+Set up the project, add dependencies, add a test framework, manage multiple build types and targets **should not take of your valuable time**.

 +++